Alabama blows out Notre Dame in Rose Bowl, advances to national title game

 Alabama will play the winner of the Clemson-Ohio State game for the national championship

-Alabama advanced to the national championship victory with a blowout win over Notre Dame, 31-14, on Friday night in the Rose Bowl and the College Football Playoff semifinal.
-The team will play the winner of the other semifinal game between Clemson and Ohio State.
+Alabama advanced to the national championship with a blowout win over Notre Dame, 31-14, Friday night in the Rose Bowl and the College Football Playoff semifinal.

+The team will play Ohio State in the national championship game.
 Alabama will get a chance to win its sixth national championship under coach Nick Saban.

 CLICK HERE FOR MORE SPORTS COVERAGE ON FOXNEWS.COM

-It was all offense for the Crimson Tide in this game.
+It was all offense for the Crimson Tide.
 Despite bobbling an onside kick attempt and giving the ball back to Notre Dame with 56 seconds left, Devonta Smith had a pretty perfect game.

-Smith had seven catches for 130 yards and three touchdowns and was basically the entire offense for Alabama.
-Mac Jones finished 26-for-31 with 303 passing yards and four touchdowns.
+Smith had seven catches for 130 yards and three touchdowns, and was basically the entire offense for Alabama.
+Quarterback Mac Jones finished 26-for-31 with 303 passing yards and four touchdowns.
 His other touchdown pass went to Jahleel Billingsley in the first quarter.

 Najee Harris controlled the ground game.
 He had an impressive hurdle over a Notre Dame defender to set up the Billinsgley score in the first quarter.
 Harris finished with 125 rushing yards on 15 carries.